tkoetting03/silicon/quotes.md

 “I ignore polling as a method of government.
 I think that shows a certain weakness of mind - an inability to chart a course whichever way the wind blows, whichever way the media encourages the people to go, you follow.
 If you can't force or are unwilling to force your people to follow you, with or without threats, you are not a leader.” - **Lee Kuan Yew**

+“Nobody ever figures out what life is all about, and it doesn't matter.
+Explore the world.
+Nearly everything is really interesting if you go into it deeply enough.” - **Richard Feynman**

 [back](./)